glovguy/nlok/ReadMe.md

 In this case, your intention is perfectly well translated by explaining what your attitude is.
 It’s not necessary to explain that you believe your action will accomplish that goal.

 So, all we have to do is write a program that recognizes these two sorts of sentences.

-### Statements of belief

-This appears to be the easier one.
-[If the statement is about belief, it should have a verb in it that is a rough synonym for belief: believe, know, perceive, notice, remember, and other synonyms and all conjugations of these verbs.](http://en.wikipedia.org/wiki/Propositional_attitude)

-### Statements of attitude

-Similar to the previous section, the program also checks all of the verbs in the passage if they match a list of ‘attitude’ verbs.
-For example: “want”, “wish”, “desire”, “hope”, “care”, “like”, and synonyms.

-### Detecting non-verb Constructions

-Believe it or not, most statements of intention will be caught by the above two simple rules.